19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 35\.—(1) A person shall be guilty of an offence if —

-(a) the person, at any premises or place and in the course of business, alters (whether in the course of repair or otherwise) a personal mobility device, PAB or bicycle belonging to another person (in this section called the owner) so as to render it a non‑compliant personal mobility device, non‑compliant PAB or non‑compliant bicycle;
+(a) the person, at any premises or place and in the course of business, alters (whether in the course of repair or otherwise) a personal mobility device, PAB, bicycle, mobility scooter or motorised wheelchair belonging to another person (called in this section the owner) so as to render it a non-compliant personal mobility device, non-compliant PAB, non-compliant bicycle or non-compliant mobility vehicle; and

+[Act 38 of 2018 wef 01/02/2019]

-(b) at the time the personal mobility device, PAB or bicycle is altered, the person knows that, or is reckless as to whether or not, the owner of the personal mobility device, PAB or bicycle intends to ride the altered personal mobility device, PAB or bicycle on a public path; and
+(b) at the time the personal mobility device, PAB, bicycle, mobility scooter or motorised wheelchair (as the case may be) is altered, the person knows that, or is reckless as to whether or not, the owner of the personal mobility device, PAB, bicycle, mobility scooter or motorised wheelchair intends to ride the altered personal mobility device, PAB or bicycle or to drive the altered mobility scooter or motorised wheelchair (as the case may be) on a public path.

-(c) the owner of the personal mobility device, PAB or bicycle does ride the altered personal mobility device, PAB or bicycle on a public path.
+[Act 38 of 2018 wef 01/02/2019]

+(c) [Deleted by Act 38 of 2018 wef 01/02/2019]

 (2) A person who is guilty of an offence under this section shall be liable on conviction —